devonbacon/blog/scaling-state/types.md

 ## Synced state

-Synced state (as the name suggests) is state that needs to be synchronized from/to some other source.
-This is also often referred to as "server state", but I think that term fails to encapsulate state that is synced to some other location (like IndexedDB) and should use the same patterns.
+Synced state is state that needs to be synchronized from/to some other source — the client (the user's browser) is **not** the source of truth.

+This is also often referred to as "server state", but I think that term fails to encapsulate the fact that other non-authoritative sources of state exist in our platform (like IndexedDB).

 The typical characteristics of synced state are:
 - Once read, the data exists both in memory and a remote store